 Some of these you can do without, but would be helpful in setting up your ppp.
 The userland PPP daemon uses the file /etc/ppp/ppp.conf as its configuration file.
 There are many helpful files in /etc/ppp that can have different setups for many different situations.
-You should take a browse though that directory.
+You should take a browse through that directory.

-Also, make sure, that if you're not using a GENERIC kernel, that you have this line in your configuration file:
+Also make sure that if you're not using a GENERIC kernel, you have this line in your configuration file:

-pseudo-device tun 2
+pseudo-device tun